Remember this simple formula and set the correct shutter speed every time you’re recording:

 - Stop down the aperture or the ISO, or

 - Use a good quality ND filter to cut down the amount of light hitting the sensor.
 Using higher f-stop ND filters on certain high-end cameras like the Ursa Mini 4.6k, Alexa Classic, and some older Red cameras, will cause some infrared (IR) issues, shifting shadows with a magenta tint and altering the green hues.
 In that case, using a good quality IR cut filter in conjunction with the ND filter should take care of the issue.

-We hope this will help you understand how to set the proper shutter speed depending on the frame rate you’re filming at and capture some insanely good footage!
+We hope this will help you understand how to set the proper shutter speed depending on the frame rate you’re filming at and record some insanely good footage!